rlqualls/sugarcane/README.md

     -v, --version                    Show version
     -h, --help                       Show this message

-Set default options using a `.sugarcane` file:
+Set default options using a `.cane` file:

-    > cat .sugarcane
+    $ cat .cane
     --no-doc
     --abc-glob **/*.rb
-    > sugarcane
+    $ sugarcane

 It works exactly the same as specifying the options on the command-line.
-Command-line arguments will override arguments specified in the `.sugarcane` file.
+Command-line arguments will override arguments specified in the `.cane` file.

 ## Integrating with Rake